Quezon City: Poverty, housing and urban slums

 As of 2013, there are 196,818 informal settler families in Quezon City living in 151,890 structures.
-48,927 of these families live along waterways, danger areas, or right of ways.
+48,927 of these families live along waterways, along right of ways, or within other danger areas.

-The Quezon Task Force on Socialized Housing and Development of Blighted Areas (Task Force Housing) is the lead agency of the city government to address the needs of socialized housing within the city.
-It shall direct and coordinate various city departments to develop housing projects and for other community development related activities.
+The Quezon Task Force on Socialized Housing and Development of Blighted Areas (Task Force Housing) is the lead agency of the city government for addressing the needs of socialized housing within the city.
+Its goal is to direct and coordinate various city departments to develop housing projects and conduct other community development related activities.
 The goal of the city's socialized housing program is to provide a safe, decent and sustainable home for the city's informal settlers and slum dwellers.
 The program involves the collaboration between different national and local government agencies, including the private sector.
-The flagship housing program of the city is the Bistekville communities, which started during the term of Mayor Herbert "Bistek" Bautista, a former actor who served as the city's mayor from 2010 to 2019.
-The housing projects were named after him.
+The flagship housing program of the city is the Bistekville communities, which were named by former Mayor Herbert "Bistek" Bautista after himself while he was in office from 2010 to 2019.
 The naming was controversial to an extent, for it was considered a form of political epal because his name was affixed on a public works project.
 As of 2018, Quezon City has 37 Bistekville projects with 7,184 beneficiaries.
 Additionally, there are 960 housing units built by the National Housing Authority (NHA) in barangay Holy Spirit.